deadtornotor/Pitforge-Texturepack/README.md

 Gun Models by:
 [deadtornotor](https://github.com/deadtornotor/Pitforge-Texturepack)
-(Some Models may require Optifine to load properly, none of the guns models tho)
+(Some Models may require Optifine to load properly, none of the gun models tho)